Nintendo 3DS: Virtual Console

 The Virtual Console service allows Nintendo 3DS owners to download and play games originally released for the Game Boy, Game Boy Color, Game Gear, Nintendo Entertainment System, and exclusively for the New Nintendo 3DS models, Super Nintendo Entertainment System.
 Virtual Console games are distributed over broadband Internet via the Nintendo eShop, and are saved to a removable SD card.
 Once downloaded, Virtual Console games can be accessed from the Home Menu as individual apps.
 The service was launched on June 6 in North America and June 7, 2011, in Japan and Europe as part of a system update.

 Nintendo and Sega also launched the 3D Classics series, a selection of enhanced retro games for the Nintendo 3DS featuring updated stereoscopic graphics.

-Non-gaming uses
+Louvre

-The Louvre Museum in Paris contracted Nintendo to create a 3DS-based audiovisual visitor guide.
+Beginning in 2012, the Louvre in Paris utilized Nintendo 3DS systems to provide audioguides.
+The following year, the museum contracted Nintendo to create a 3DS-based audiovisual visitor guide.
 Titled Nintendo 3DS Guide: Louvre, this guide contains over 30 hours of audio and over 1,000 photographs of artwork and the museum itself, including 3D views, and also provides navigation thanks to differential GPS transmitters installed within the museum.
-3DS XLs pre-loaded with the guide are available for hire at the museum, and the software can also be purchased from the Nintendo eShop.
+3DS XLs pre-loaded with the guide are available to rent at the museum, and the software can also be purchased from the Nintendo eShop.
 Unlike most 3DS titles, the guide is not region locked.

-Comparison
+The upgraded 2013 Louvre guide was also announced in a special Nintendo Direct featuring Satoru Iwata and Shigeru Miyamoto at the museum demonstrating the guide's features, including while visiting a number of the works that the museum is most known for such as the Venus de Milo, the Winged Victory of Samothrace and the Mona Lisa.

+The Louvre retired the 3DS guides in September 2025.